Shortrope/19-days-of-docker/LearningDocker.NOTES.md

 ### **Sharing Host Data**
-You can mount  a host directory of file to a container's data volume during container launch with the `-v` option.
+You can mount  a host directory of file to a container's data volume during container launch (but not during build with a Dockerfile) with the `-v` option.
 The `-v` option has five formats